opeolluwa/backend-for-humans/src/module_5/scripts/anatomy.md

 {{#include ../../code-samples/module_5/hello}}
 ```

-- Line <span class="line-number">1</span> `#!/bin/bash` is called **shebang** -
+- Line <span class="line-number">1</span> `#!/bin/bash` divided into two parts,
-  pronounced "" ʃɪˈbæŋ"" and it is a very important ingredient for and Shell
+  the first `#!` is called **shebang** - pronounced "" ʃɪˈbæŋ"" and it is a very
+  important ingredient for a Shell script to work, the other part `/bin/bash`
-  script to work.
-It tells the computer how to interpret the file.
+  tells the computer how to interpret the file, it can be translated as "use
+  bash to interpret this"
 - Line <span class="line-number">3</span> Is the same as the
   [echo command](../../module_4/commands/echo.md) we learnt in module 2

 As you advance, you will discover that it is possible to use programming
 languages like, Perl, Python, JavaScript, Lua, and many more for shell
 scripting.
-The central key to unlocking this is using getting the Shebang right.
+The central key to unlocking this is indicating the interpreter to
-As an example, the example above can be rewritten in JavaScript as
+use.
+To exemplify this, the script  above can be rewritten in JavaScript as

 ```sh
 {{#include ../../code-samples/module_5/hello-js}}